Golden Globes 2021 winner predictions: I Care a Lot, The Crown, The Queen's Gambit

 - Anya Taylor-Joy, Emma -- will win

 After Meryl Streep's snub for The Prom, this category looks like anyone's game.
 Rosamund Pike's memorable con artist Marla Grayson from I Care a Lot is a terrific wild card, but Maria Bakalova deserves an award for the juggling act that is playing Borat's teenage daughter.
-But, just for the sake of it, let's say Anya Taylor-Joy, who deserves to hit full stardom, will win.
+But, just for the sake of it, let's say Anya Taylor-Joy, who deserves to hit full stardom, will win (although she should win for The Queen's Gambit in the best actress (limited series) category).

 Best actor in a motion picture, musical or comedy